sganon/clickup-emacs/README.md

 2. Filter them by assignee and status.
 3. Convert them to Org format.
 4. Write them to the specified files.

+### Capturing Tasks

+reate tasks without leaving Emacs using the interactive capture command:

+`M-x clickup-emacs-capture`

+1. **Select Destination:** Choose which Org file (and underlying ClickUp List) the task belongs to.
+2. **Enter Details:** Input the task title and an optional description.
+3. **Select Status:** Choose a status from your configured `clickup-emacs-status-mapping`.
+4. **Result:** The task is created in ClickUp immediately.
+   - If `clickup-emacs-filter-assigned-to-me` is enabled, the task is automatically assigned to you.
+   - The link to the new task is copied to your clipboard.

 ## Two-Way Status Sync